 However, please note that there are 4 uses of “Oh my g-d,” and a few mild insults sprinkled throughout including “stupid,” “horrible,” “weirdo,” and “awful” to describe people.
 Overall, Lyle, Lyle, Crocodile is very family and kid-friendly when it comes to language.
 And that’s a relief.

-Is Lyle, Lyle, Crocodile kid friendly?
 With a Lyle, Lyle, Crocodile runtime of 1 hour 46 minutes, this family-centric movie is definitely geared towards kids.
-A constantly moving storyline, a combo of original toe-tapping songs and familiar tunes, and a few knee-slapping laughs, I would compare Lyle, Lyle Crocodile to an Abominable meets Alvin and the Chipmunks meets Sing crossover.
+A constantly moving storyline, a combo of original toe-tapping songs and familiar tunes, and a few knee-slapping laughs.
 Overall very kid-friendly, if you don’t mind the occasional crude humor for a cheap laugh.

 Is Lyle, Lyle, Crocodile an oh, snap for families or will it croc your world?
 If you’re expecting “The Greatest Showman” level of entertainment, it may be “after Lyle, Crocodile.”
 With a simple, yet effective plot, a unique and surprising cast of co-stars, multiple original catchy tunes and enough interest for kids, Lyle certainly seems to hit all of the right notes.
 Abominable meets Alvin and the Chipmunks meets Sing, this loveable croc wins over audiences with original Greatest Showman caliber songwriting, fun dance moves and adorable personality.